adityamern/aditya/README.md

 🚀 I craft seamless, modern UIs with a strong focus on clarity, motion, and scalability.<br><br>
 🎨 My design-driven mindset helps translate clean layouts into maintainable, responsive code.<br><br>
 ⚛️ Specializing in React and Tailwind, I build frontend systems that are both beautiful and practical.<br><br>
-🧠 I treat every project as a product—thoughtfully styled, intentionally structured, and made to last.
+🧠 I treat every project as a product—thoughtfully styled, intentionally structured, and made to last.<br><br>
+📩 Reach me at: <a href="mailto:adityamernstack@gmail.com">adityamernstack@gmail.com</a>
 </p>

 ---